-Try and take on board as much of the expert counsel as you can, because as far as this is guidance it might well be what Elke will be looking for in his winning shot too.
+Try and take on board as much of the expert counsel as you can, because as far as this is guidance it might well be what Elke will be looking for in her winning shot too.

 So, this contest is all about pet photography.
 I’m very honored to be chosen as a judge for this and looking forward to your entries.
 Here are some tips and tricks on how to shoot pets.

 Go down on eye-level with your subject.
 It just makes the picture so much more intriguing and emotional.
 Any perspective that is different from our usual is more interesting, but being on the same level with the pet (or even slightly below) grabs the viewer’s attention in a special way.

 If you take pictures of a pet in action, choose a fast shutter speed, e.g. at least 1/1000th of a second, to freeze the action.
 Furthermore, use burst mode and continuous focussing.

 Even for a portrait I use continuous focussing to make up for any movement of the pet.
 I want the eyes to be as sharp as possible.